intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/keras_mixed_precision.md.txt

       ...
   ```

-> **Note: Other than the difference in the identification of the hardware device, other behavior is the same, refer to the [keras mixed precision](https://www.tensorflow.org/guide/mixed_precision)** for details.
+> **Note: Other than the difference in the identification of the hardware device, other behavior is the same, refer to the [Keras mixed precision](https://www.tensorflow.org/guide/mixed_precision)** for details.

 ## Setup